Banner: 100 years of science

 Inside a turret-like tower on Wainuiomata hill, a 3.7‑metre machine of steel and voltage hums with an incredible presence.
-It is New Zealand’s only particle accelerator, and it beams of charged atoms (ions) with the force of 3 million volts.
+It New Zealand’s only ion beam accelerator facility, and it produces beams of charged atoms (ions) accelerated by up to 3 million volts.
 Both scalpel and sledgehammer, it allows scientists to understand, and alter, the physical world at the atomic scale.

 Its story traces back to Ernest Rutherford and his student Ernst Marsden, who helped shape New Zealand’s scientific research system.
 Marsden became DSIR’s first director in 1926 and established a team of scientists to carry out research into atomic energy.
 This team then moved to the Institute of Nuclear Sciences at Gracefield in 1959, where the accelerator was commissioned in 1966.